lalrochhara/Anim_Manager_Old/README.md

 ```

-This Bot Is Created By @SenuGamerBoy ! if your kanging this without fork at least give a credit to get a smile of my hard work.
+This bot was created by enSenuGamerBoy!
+It's okay to do this boat fork, but if you're changing something there, give me the credit to get a smile from my hard work.

+Powered by Senuinfinity